raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_1.md

 --- task ---

-**Devices:** App Lab is an online tool which runs on desktop computers as well as tablets/iPad.
+**Devices:** App Lab is an online tool which runs on desktop computers but not tablets or iPads.
 Check that App Lab runs on each device which you are planning to use in the trial.

 --- /task ---